-- Well the most common cause of occurrence of this Access error ‘3022’ is corruption in the specification set.
+- Well, the most common cause of occurrence of this Access error ‘3022’ is corruption in the specification set.

-- Access database was compacted somehow.
+- The access database was compacted somehow.

 - You must have installed Microsoft Jet 4.0 Database Engine Service Pack 8 (SP8).

-- May be you have Appended the data from linked table 1 to linked table 2 by using the Current Database option in place of Another Database Delete the record from linked table 1 and re-append the exact record from linked table 2 using the Current Database option.
+- Maybe you have Appended the data from linked table 1 to linked table 2 by using the Current Database option in place of Another Database Delete the record from linked table 1 and re-append the exact record from linked table 2 using the Current Database option.

 Resolution To Fix “The Changes You Requested To The Table Were Not Successful” error